ndz2103/CAnD3-Data-Activity/README.md

 I used RStudio (2022.07.1) as my statistical software for this activity.
 The wrangling and analyses conducted in the reposited files required the installation and use of several R packages including readr, tidyr, and dplyr.

 The attached document files were created in Microsoft Word, where tables and regression outputs in the R Console were copy-and-pasted.
 Another word document file such as .rtf, .txt, .pages, or Google Document would be equally as effective.
 These word documents were then exported as .pdf files for best distribution.

+## Other Requirements

+### Time

+This acitivity spanned roughly 2-3 weeks in length.
+However, wrangling, analysis, and documentation took roughly 5-8 hours total.

+### Computing

+The wrangling, analysis, and documentation required of this activity was done on macOS Monterey v 12.6 with a 2.6 GHz 6-Core Intel Core i7 processer and 16 GB 2400 MHz DDR4 memory.